 One of the more obvious ways to minimalize your travel experience is to travel lightly.
 The more you can fit into a carry-on bag, the less money that you will spend on airline baggage fees and the less you have to carry around.
 However, laundry becomes an issue if you plan to travel for longer than a week.
 You can fill up your bathroom sink to wash a couple pairs of socks or underwear, but that isn’t going to be enough if you have big items like pants or sweatshirts, or you are travelling with children.
 Besides, it is piecemeal type work.

 When I travel, I don’t want to spend each night washing clothes.
 I want to enjoy myself and take a break from the daily grind.
 Sending your laundry out through the hotel laundry or another similar service is brutally expensive.
 I would much prefer to spend that kind of money on a nice meal, an experience, or maybe even a flight!
 Instead, I plan my itineraries so I either stay at an apartment/home with in-suite laundry every 5-7 days or I stay at a hotel with a coin-operated laundry facility within an easy taxi or Uber drive away.
 This gives me the advantage of saving money and doing all my laundry at one time.
 With a little bit of planning, you can even do this in the unlikeliest places.

 When we were in Ecuador, we had one night between visiting the rainforest and heading to the Galapagos Islands.
 We were staying in a nice hotel by the airport.
 The hotel wanted a fortune for our laundry.
-Instead, I found a local laundromat, collected the laundry in a garbage bag, called a taxi and headed into a local neighbourhood (after checking with the hotel desk that it was safe to do so).
-We ended up being able to drop off our laundry at the laundromat for literally a few dollars and then, walking around a very cool neighbourhood that we would never have found but for the laundry.
+Instead, I found a local laundromat, collected the laundry in a garbage bag, called a taxi, and headed into a local neighborhood (after checking with the hotel desk that it was safe to do so).
+We ended up being able to drop off our laundry at the laundromat for literally a few dollars and then, walking around a very cool neighborhood that we would never have found but for the laundry.